raquellucenap/Rehabilitation_interface/README.md

 **Thesis paper:** is the final master thesis paper *Digital music interfaces for motor rehabilitation: a motion capture and machine learning approach* developed on the Music Technology Group at UPF.

 **Thesis presentation:** is the final master thesis presentation *Digital music interfaces for motor rehabilitation: a motion capture and machine learning approach* developed on the Music Technology Group at UPF.

+**Saved model:** is the Movenet model running on Body keypoints detection.
+It has been downloaded from https://www.tensorflow.org/hub/tutorials/movenet .